sishen/sishen.github.com/source/2012-12-22-hello-new-world.html.markdown

 I'm a father, son, husband and also Co-Founder of the [Pragmatic.ly](https://pragmatic.ly) team.
 Few one cares yesterday but I hope now it's different.
+Life is beautiful, we love until we die.
 As a surviver, I want to make life more meaningful and that's the driving force to make Pragmatic.ly better and better.
 I believe Tech startups are the future of the world and I hope Pragmatic.ly can help tech startup better working on their startups.
-Tell me if you hate it and why.
+Feel free to tell me if you hate it and why.
 Thanks!

 ### Personal Info